 Aire Super Lynx

-For a long time I was eyeing up the Aire Super Lynx as my next boat, mostly because theboatpeople rated it.
-A heavy-payload self-bailer, it looks just the job and only weighs 45lbs (20.5kg).
-What few reviews I’ve read rated it, but complained about drying times.
+Years ago I was eyeing up the Aire Super Lynx as my next IK, mostly because theboatpeople rated it.
+A heavy-payload self-bailer, it looked the part and only weighed 46lbs (21kg).
+What few reviews I read rated it, but complained about drying times.
 I know all about that now – plus it is over a yard wide, like a lot of US-branded IKs, partly I suspect because it’s an optional self-bailer so needs a thick floor which adds instability unless width also increases.
 Aire later brought out a skeg kit for the SL, but it’s design and fitting looked rather fussy.
-I’d probably have got a Super Lynx, tried it and sold it until a folding chum alerted me to the similarly bladdered but over a foot slimmer Feathercraft Java IK which had managed to slip below my inflatable radar all those years and which I bought (see below).
+I’d probably have got a Super Lynx, tried it and sold it until a folding chum alerted me to the similarly bladdered but over a foot slimmer Feathercraft Java IK which had slipped under my inflatable radar and which I bought (see below).
 Never again.

 Feathercraft Java ~ Full story here